krishnajiraoh/my-learning-materials/Deep Learning/Deep Learning Part 2.md

 ## Pooling layer:

 	• another building block of a CNN.
 Pooling.
-	• Its function is to progressively reduce the spatial size of the representation to reduce the amount of parameters and computation in the network
+	• Its function is to progressively reduce the spatial size of the representation to reduce the amount of parameters and computation
 	• operates on each feature map independently.
 	• Benefits :
 		○ Reduces dimensions & computations